Vegeks/Escape-the-ruined-city/README.md

 # Escape-the-ruined-city
-It is 3D survival game based on Unity Engine and C# scripting.
-Objective of the game is for your player to collect at least 20 diamonds placed throughout the map to unlock a compass which you have to strategically follow to find the exit gate and escape in order to win.
+It is a windows supporting 3D survivor game created using Unity engine and C# scripting.
+The player spawns in an apocalyptic city where he has to collect many collectibles which unlocks a compass and then strategically follow the compass to escape and win.
+The game mechanics is highly engaging and smooth which includes jumping, sprinting, and interacting with the world.
+The game is set in a visually stunning environment with the best assets to foster deep sense of exploration.
+You can check my GitHub repo for the source code and design details.
 You can the download the built version from here and enjoy